azuyalabs/yasumi/README.md

 $ phpunit
 ```

-The tests are organized in additional testsuites:
+The tests are organized in additional test suites:

 * Base: For testing the base functionality of Yasumi
 * Japan: For separately testing the Japan Holiday Provider